United States Army Provost Marshal General

-The provost marshal general (pronounced "provo") is a United States Army staff position that handles investigations of U.S. Army personnel.
+The provost (pronounced "provo") marshal general is a United States Army staff position that handles investigations of U.S. Army personnel.
 It is the highest-ranking provost marshal position in the U.S. Army, reporting to the Chief of Staff of the United States Army.
 The position brings all aspects of law enforcement in the U.S. Army in a single office.

-The role has been off and on since 1776 (usually in periods of war time).
-After shutting down in 1974 at the end of the Vietnam War, it was resurrected on January 30, 2003, following the September 11 attacks.
+The role has been used off and on since 1776 (usually in periods of war time).
+After being discontinued in 1974 at the end of the Vietnam War, it was resurrected on January 30, 2003, following the September 11 attacks.